Unit 1 · Precision, Voice & the Mastered Self · Lesson 03

 Group extension (optional)

-In groups of 3, rotate Speaker / Listener / Observer every 3 minutes; Observer scorecard replaces teacher debrief.
+In groups of 3, rotate Speaker / Listener / Observer every 3 minutes; Observer scorecard replaces teacher feedback.

 Stage 8